Emma Corrin: Career

 Corrin made their television debut in 2019 with a guest appearance in an episode of the ITV detective drama Grantchester and a recurring role as Esme Winikus in the first season of the Epix DC series Pennyworth.
 This was followed by their feature film debut as Jillian Jessup in Misbehaviour.

-Corrin was cast as Princess Diana in the fourth season of the Netflix historical drama The Crown, which was released in November 2020.
-For their performance, Corrin received a number of accolades, including the Golden Globe Award for Best Actress – Television Series Drama, the Critics' Choice Television Award for Best Actress in a Drama Series, as well as a nomination for the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series.
+Corrin was cast as Diana, Princess of Wales in Season 4 of the Netflix historical drama series The Crown, which was released in November 2020.
+Corrin's performance received universal acclaim and earned them the Golden Globe Award for Best Actress – Television Series Drama and the Critics' Choice Television Award for Best Actress in a Drama Series, in addition to nominations for the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Drama Series.
+They were also a part of the ensemble cast that won the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.
+They have also featured on six tracks on Little Simz's 2021 album Sometimes I Might Be Introvert.

 Corrin was nominated for a Laurence Olivier Award for Best Actress for their 2021 West End debut in Anna X at the Harold Pinter Theatre.
-Corrin starred in the 2022 films My Policeman and Lady Chatterley's Lover and starred in the titular role of Orlando at the Garrick Theatre.
+Corrin starred in the 2022 films My Policeman and Lady Chatterley's Lover.
+They starred in the title role of Orlando at the West End's Garrick Theatre, and received good reviews for their performance.

-Corrin will star in a villainous role in Deadpool 3, set in the Marvel Cinematic Universe.
+In 2022, Corrin became Vogue magazine's first non-binary cover star.
+The following year, they made their runway debut at Paris Fashion Week for Miu Miu.
+Corrin starred as Cassandra Nova in Deadpool & Wolverine (2024), set in the Marvel Cinematic Universe.

 Personal life

-In July 2021, Corrin came out as queer and in July 2022 added "they/them" pronouns to their Instagram account.
-They later discussed being non-binary in an interview with The New York Times.

-In 2022, they became Vogue magazine's first non-binary cover star.